The Bike Streets Plan: June 2018

-1. DESIGN A BETTER BIKE MAP USING LOW-TRAFFIC SIDE STREETS.
+1. DESIGN A BETTER Denver BIKE MAP USING LOW-TRAFFIC SIDE STREETS.

 What's the main reason more people don't bike to work?
 Because it's scary out there.
 Bike lanes on MLK with cars whizzing past at 45 miles an hour?
 No thanks.

-Riding with other people creates a sense of community and solidarity so you're not just one lonely urban warrior.
+Knowing that other people are out there riding creates a sense of community so you're not just one lonely urban warrior.
 When lots of people ride, it feels like something anyone can do, whether you're headed to work, dinner, a brewery, or church.

 Strength in numbers is also about making a statement.
 The more people that ride, the louder the statement we'll make that riding a bike to get around is a reasonable thing to do.